ystia/yorc/doc/infrastructures.rst

 Filter on label existence
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-These filters are used to check wether a label has been defined or not for the host, regardless of its value
+These filters are used to check whether a label has been defined or not for the host, regardless of its value

  * ``label_identifier`` will match if a label with the given identifier is defined.
 Example : ``gpu``
  * ``!label_identifier`` will match if no label  with the  given identifier has been defined for the host.
 Example : ``!gpu``

 Filter on string value
 ^^^^^^^^^^^^^^^^^^^^^^
-These filters are used to check wether a label value is matching a string.
+These filters are used to check whether a label value is matching a string.
 String value has to be between simple or double quotes : ``""`` or ``''``.

 * ``label_identifier = "wanted_value"`` and ``label_identifier ==`wanted_value'`` will match if the label with the given name has ``wanted_value`` as a value.
 Example : ``somename = "somevalue"``